VinGarcia/ksql/README.template.md

 ## TODO List

-- Add support for serializing structs as other formats such as YAML
 - Update `ksqltest.FillStructWith` to work with `ksql:"..,json"` tagged attributes
 - Create a way for users to submit user defined dialects
 - Improve error messages (ongoing)